tae-tae05/startup/README.md

 - Storing credentials - stores user info in the database
 - Restrictions - cannot add/access projects unless you are logged in
 ### Websocket Deliverable
 For this deliverable, I implemented a live chat system.
+Note - I deployed websocket before login was graded due to time constraints.
 - Backend listens for WebSocket connection - done!
 - Frontend makes WebSocket connection - done!
 - Data sent over WebSocket connection - done!
 - WebSocket data displayed in the application interface - On the add projects page, it is displayed in real time when another project is added that you can view.
 - All functionality - note: you can only change counters on the projects that you added.
-However, you can view other projects to see what they are using for their projects.
+However, you can view other projects to see what other users are using for their projects.